Nitishrajj/Automate-Implementation-of-Monitoring-Nodes-using-Prometheus-Grafana-Ansible-Advanced/README.md

 Ansible (.yml file ) explanation.
 We have used Ansible roles to keep our ansible in a structured way In Ansible, roles are a way to organize and structure your playbooks by breaking them into smaller, reusable components.
+In a simpler way a role is to organize playbooks and reuse them.
 Here we have 3 different things to do 1 is installing and configuring grafana (which is our role 1) 2 is configuring node exporter in our nodes (role 2 ) and 3 is configuring prometheus to scrape metrics using node exporter  (role 3).
 So, we have created 3 roles in roles folder